THE DANAID PROJECT

 EL WARSHA THEATER COMPANY

-El Warsha is an independent theatre troupe, established in 1987, working on theatrical forms that embrace the rhythm of life, united together by a quest for new horizons of wonder, and communicating our cultural world-view through working in parallel on the creative process of reaching-in and our outreach activities.
+El Warsha is an independent theatre troupe, established in 1987, working on theatrical forms that embrace the rhythm of life, united together by a quest for new horizons of wonder, and communicating their cultural world-view through working in parallel on the creative process of reaching-in and our outreach activities.
 They have performed and toured their plays locally and internationally, within the Arab World and beyond.
 They were the first Egyptian company to perform at the Avignon Festival, France.

 They started by adapting/Egyptianizing Western plays with increasing freedom until 1992 (Handke, Dario Fo / Franca Rame, Pinter, Kafka, and Jarry).
 Then they explored the traditional performance arts of Egypt that preceded the introduction of European theatre in the 19th Century, and created their own plays after long periods of research and training.
-They, later, took everyday life as a source for theatre, and also produced two Egyptian masterpieces of the 20th Century.
+They later took everyday life as a source for theatre, and also produced two Egyptian masterpieces of the 20th Century.

 They are now exploring the new Syrian writing, after trying to tell the story of the Egyptian Revolution ("Zawaya, Testimonies of the Revolution"), and after attempting to re-tell the story of Troy … exploring insights of the Palestinian ‘Poet of Troy’ Mahmoud Darwish about "The Wisdom of Reversals", relating this to the recent wars against Gaza.